mitogen-hq/mitogen/docs/ansible.rst

     Mitogen, 98.54, 43.04, "815 KiB", "447 KiB", 3.79
     SSH Pipelining, "1,483.54", 329.37, "99,539 KiB", "6,870 KiB", 57.01

-*Roundtrips* represents the approximate number of network roundtrips required to describe the runtime that was consumed.
+*Roundtrips* is the approximate number of network roundtrips required to describe the runtime that was consumed.
 Due to Mitogen's built-in file transfer support, continuous reinitialization of an external `scp`/`sftp` client is avoided, permitting large ``with_filetree`` copies to become practical without any special casing within the playbook or the Ansible implementation.

 DebOps: UK to India